Best Ski Town Via Ferratas

 Jackson Hole Mountain Resort’s via ferrata climbs the granite cliffs of the Casper area, just lookers right of the Bridger Gondola station.
 With a handful of routes that incorporate suspension bridges, cable ladders, and Tyrolean traverses, this ferrata offers options for every ability level.
 The longest route is 500 vertical feet.

 Photo courtesy of skitaos.com

 Perched 11,500 feet above the Taos Ski Valley Resort on Kachina Peak, this via ferrata boasts a 100-foot sky bridge and double-cable catwalk.
 It overlooks the Rio Hondo and Wheeler Peak Wilderness, and is accessible via guide only.
 There are two routes, one beginner and one intermediate, each of which take around three hours to complete.

-Bolted into the iconic Tram Face, this via ferrata was designed and developed by local Adrian Ballinger of Alpenglow Expeditions.
+Bolted into the iconic Tram Face, this via ferrata was designed and developed by local (and former Tellurider) Adrian Ballinger of Alpenglow Expeditions.
 Climbers top out high above the Olympic Valley floor and can choose their routes depending on how much time they want to spend.